- 6 Early Signs

-The most common risk factors for lung cancer include:
+The most common risk factors for lung cancer include the following:

 What tests are used to diagnose lung cancer?

-The various tests that help diagnose cancer are:
+There are various tests that help diagnose cancer:

 - Sputum cytology: Your doctor may order a sputum test in which your sputum will be examined under a microscope to look for the presence of cancerous cells.

 - Biopsy: This is a minor surgical procedure in which a sample of abnormal cells is removed.
 This can be done in any of the various ways:

 - Bronchoscopy (a long lighted tube is passed down your throat and into your lungs)

 - Mediastinoscopy (an incision is made at the base of your neck and surgical tools are inserted to take tissue samples from lymph nodes)

 - Needle biopsy (use of X-ray or CT images to guide a needle through your chest wall and into the lung tissue to collect tissue samples)